 Appendix B: Chinese Course Delivery Programs There are four streams of Chinese course delivery in the Secondary school as set out below:: 1.
 Chinese A This level is focused on listening, reading, writing, and oral language.
 It is most suitable for highly fluent Chinese speakers and those assessed to be at a level at which they will be able to cope with the high linguistic, literary, and academic demands.
 2. Chinese B Higher Level This level incorporates listening, reading, writing and oral language at a developmentally appropriate level.
-It is most suitable for students who have a high level of Mandarin language development, but their literary analysis skills need further development.
+It is most suitable for students who have a high level of Chinese language development, but their literary analysis skills need further development.
 3. Chinese B Standard Level This level incorporates listening, reading, writing, and oral language at a developmentally appropriate level.
-It is suitable for students with developing proficiency in Mandarin.
-4. Chinese B Foundation Level This is an introductory program designed for students with little or no exposure to Mandarin.
+It is suitable for students with developing proficiency in Chinese.
+4. Chinese B Foundation Level This is an introductory program designed for students with little or no exposure to Chinese.
 It is aimed at cultural understanding and awareness and acquisition of basic listening and oral Chinese.
 This practical programme will incorporate Chinese culture and will focus on conversational Chinese.
 Students will also develop reading and writing skills in Chinese.

-Appendix C: Secondary School Language Course Availability Grade English Courses Chinese & French Grade 7 English Language Arts 7 (ELA) English as an Additional Language 7 (EAL) Writing and Reading Advancement 7 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 8 English Language Arts 8 (ELA) English as an Additional Language 8 (EAL) Writing and Reading Advancement 8 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 9 English Language Arts 9 (ELA) English as an Additional Language 9 (EAL) Writing and Reading Advancement 9 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 10 English Language Arts ELA 10-1 / 10-2 English as an Additional Language ESL10 - Level 2 English Language Development 15 Chinese A Chinese B (HL/SL/FL) French (FL) Grade 11 English Language Arts (ELA) ELA 20-1 / 20-2 English as an Additional Language ESL 10 - Level 3 English Language Development 25 Chinese A Chinese B (HL/SL/FL) French (FL) Grade 12 English Language Arts (ELA) ELA 30-1 / 30-2 English as an Additional Language ESL 10 - Level 4 English Language Development 35 Chinese A Chinese B (HL/SL/FL) French (FL) Note: HL = Higher Level, SL = Standard Level, and FL = Foundation Level
+Appendix C: Secondary School Language Course Availability Grade English Courses Chinese & French Grade 7 English Language Arts 7 (ELA) English for Specific Purposes 7 (ESP) Writing and Reading Advancement 7 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 8 English Language Arts 8 (ELA) English for Specific Purposes 8 (ESP) Writing and Reading Advancement 8 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 9 English Language Arts 9 (ELA) English for Specific Purposes 9 (ESP) Writing and Reading Advancement 9 (WRA) Chinese A Chinese B (HL/SL/FL) Grade 10 English Language Arts ELA 10-1 / 10-2 English as an Additional Language ESL10 - Level 2 English Language Development 15 Chinese A Chinese B (HL/SL/FL) French (FL) Grade 11 English Language Arts (ELA) ELA 20-1 / 20-2 English as an Additional Language ESL 10 - Level 3 English Language Development 25 Chinese A Chinese B (HL/SL/FL) French (FL) Grade 12 English Language Arts (ELA) ELA 30-1 / 30-2 English as an Additional Language ESL 10 - Level 4 English Language Development 35 Chinese A Chinese B (HL/SL/FL) French (FL) Note: HL = Higher Level, SL = Standard Level, and FL = Foundation Level